 November 2017: participation in IMC 2017

-October 2017: Our position paper on low latency routing on "meshy" ISPs has been accepted to Hotnets 2017
+October 2017: our position paper on low latency routing on "meshy" ISPs has been accepted at Hotnets 2017

-October 2017: REPETITA, our proposal to ease repeatable experiments on traffic engineering algorithms (with data on more than 250 topologies, implementation of state of the art algorithms, and easy-to-run analyses), is out: Check out our arXiv paper, and our GitHub repository!
+October 2017: REPETITA, our proposal to ease repeatable experiments on traffic engineering algorithms (with data on more than 250 topologies, implementation of segmnent routing algorithms, and easy-to-run analyses), is publicly available: Check out our arXiv paper, and our GitHub repository!

 August 2017: participation in SIGCOMM 2017

 June 2017: the extended version of our FLIP paper has been accepted to ToN

 An overview of the main topics on which my research activity has focused.

 Partially centralized networked systems: Theory, architecture and techniques to profitably combine centralized (SDN) and distributed (traditional) control-planes, for the greater good.
 Our contributions range from an overview of the research space (CCR11) and a general control-plane theory (INFOCOM15) to concrete architectures and techniques (like Fibbing, DEFO, and IBSDN).

 Fine-grained monitoring: Architectures and systems for advanced monitoring and anomaly detection.
 Mainly, we proposed and assessed the feasibility of control-plane message collectors based on packet cloning (INM10), traffic-matrix estimators based on programmable routers (PRESTO10), warning systems for BGP policy violations (TNSM16), hardware-bug detectors exploiting segment routing (SCMon), and generic, fine-grained traffic monitoring systems for ISPs (Mille-feuille,Stroboscope).